UAACC/CHAT-API/CODE_GUIDE.md

 ├── requirements.txt         # Python dependencies
 ├── .env                     # Local environment variables
 ├── .env.example             # Template
-└── .gcloudignore            # Files to exclude from deploy
+└── .gcloudignore            # Files to exclude from deploy (includes venv/)
 ```

 **★ = Files you'll most likely need to modify**

+**Note:** The `venv/` folder is only for local development.
+It's excluded from Cloud Run deployments via `.gcloudignore`.
+See [Understanding the venv Folder](#understanding-the-venv-folder) for details.

 ---